gracehoppercenter/ict/docs/f25/courses/itd110/goals/session36.md

 ### Quiz
 No reading quiz!

-Instead, please give course evaluations another shot.
-I've been told that the login issues we had last week are fixed 🤞
+Today is the last day to complete course evaluations.
+If you haven't yet, please do this today.
 Here are the instructions:

 <p>
 It's that time again, NVCC Course Evaluations!
 Please visit